1. Safety Contacts

 0115 9513401 (external)

-Safety information will be available on the School intranet and also displayed on the Health and Safety noticeboard in the School of English in hard copy (Staff Room, A75.)
+A hard copy of the School's Safety Policy is also displayed on the Health and Safety noticeboard in the School of English in hard copy (Staff Room, A75.)

 Information about how to access the information is given to new staff during staff inductions.